mpkrass7/m_pkfire/content/post/2022-07-08-rolling-stone-analysis/index.md

 ## Advanced Analytics Part 1 - Forecast the album release date

 With all of these new quantitative measures, I started to wonder if I could actually use machine learning in some way on this list.
 For example, maybe in different years there was a trend for the top songs to have varying amounts of accousticenss or loudness.
 Or, if I wanted to, I could leverage the artist genres to see if there was a correlation between the top songs and their genres.
-Below, I implement I simple pipeline using Scikit Learn on a Random Forest.
+Below, I implement a simple pipeline using scikit-learn on a random forest.
 First I split my data and define my datatypes.
-Then I provide two helper functions for handling boolean variables and for running [Singular Value Decomposition](https://www.geeksforgeeks.org/singular-value-decomposition-svd/) on the combined results.
-Finally, I define a my pipeline, fit it to the data, and predict some release years.
+Then I provide two helper functions for handling boolean variables and for running [singular value decomposition](https://www.geeksforgeeks.org/singular-value-decomposition-svd/) on the combined results.
+Finally, I define my pipeline, fit it to the data, and predict release years.

 ```python